acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 We define the connector which we are going to use to communicate, the topic in which the data will be sent to and the serializer for the value.

 To check if your producer is producing data correctly, you can use basic tooling available in your kafka container or use the quarkus dev-ui (remember to add the `quarkus-vertx-http` dependency in your producer).
 You need to find the name of your kafka container using `docker ps`.
-Be aware that this will only work if you are using the kafka stack and not the dev-services.
+Be aware that this will only work if you are using the kafka stack and not the dev-services and you probably have to check the actual container name which might be different.
 ```s
 docker exec -it docker_kafka_1 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic data --from-beginning
 ```